Skip to content

 “Doctor, I keep hearing about side effects associated with these COVID-19 vaccines, how safe are these vaccines for young children between 5 and 11 years?”

-Vaccination for kids between the age of 5-11 years old is safe.
-Real-world data from the many millions of doses given shows no signal towards adverse safety effects so far and has also shown that children are experiencing fewer significant adverse events than the older population.
+Vaccination for kids between the ages of 5 and 11 is safe.
+Real-world data from the many millions of doses given shows no signal of adverse safety effects so far, and children are experiencing fewer significant adverse events than the older population.

-The majority of side effects seen in children after vaccination are expected ones that signal that their immune system is building up protection.
-These include pain, redness and swelling at the injection site, as well as generalised symptoms such as muscle pain, chills, fever and tiredness.
+Most side effects seen in children after vaccination are expected ones that signal that their immune system is building up protection.
+These include pain, redness and swelling at the injection site, and generalised symptoms such as muscle pain, chills, fever and tiredness.

 As is the case for all vaccines, the safety of all our COVID-19 vaccines will be closely monitored locally by jurisdictional vaccine safety services in collaboration with the Therapeutic Goods Administration (TGA).
 The Australian Technical Advisory Group on Immunisation (ATAGI) also reviews data around any safety concerns and incorporates them into its clinical advice/ vaccine recommendations.